jirkoada/embedding_evaluator/README.md

 # Word Embedding Evalutor
 Fork of [cz_corpus](https://github.com/Svobikl/cz_corpus) by Lukas Svoboda.
-Fixed some errors related to Gensim updates and adapted model loading for fasttext models - both binary and plain-text.
+Ported to Python3/Gensim 4.3.0 and adapted model loading for fasttext models - both binary and plain-text.

 ### Testing corpus with Python and Gensim